 If you’re an IT professional in the healthcare industry, you’ve got more than your fair share of challenges.

 Your IT team is stretched to the limit.
 Your system is straining under increasing demand.
 You’re making progress, but sometimes it feels like you’re taking one step forward and two steps back.
+And now the hospital wants you to add AI to the mix.

 One of the biggest challenges facing the healthcare industry is interoperability.
 As part of federal healthcare mandates, your organization must be able to keep patient data secure while also sharing it quickly with care teams.
 And not just your internal teams.